 You might wonder if a lease agreement is the same thing as a rental agreement.
 The answer is no. There are subtle differences between leasing and renting an apartment.
 Leasing and renting may sometimes be confused for the same thing, but you should know the technical differences between the two if you plan to apartment hunt in the near future.

-Mostly, leasing vs. renting an apartment comes down to your life situation and length of time you're looking to occupy a unit.
+Mostly, leasing vs. renting an apartment comes down to your life situation and the length of time you're looking to occupy a unit.

 For month-to-month rental agreements, it may be easy for a landlord to ask you to move out.
 They may not be required to give you a reason either unless they're being discriminatory or their motives are otherwise deemed illegal.
 They are, however, required to give you notice — 30 days is the typical amount of time.

-Conversely, it's easy for you to terminate your agreement and move out, given that you give the landlord notice as well.
+Conversely, it's easy for you to terminate your rental agreement and move out, given that you give the landlord notice as well.

-A lease offers stability for both the renter and the landlord.
-Landlords want tenants who will give them consistent rent payments each month, and tenants want to “lock in" the rental amount and length of the lease.
-Once the lease is signed, the landlord can't raise the rent, even if property or rent values rise.
+A lease agreement offers stability for both the renter and the landlord.
+Landlords want tenants who will give them consistent rent payments each month, and tenants want to “lock in" the rental amount and length of the apartment lease.
+Once the lease agreement is signed, the landlord can't raise the rent, even if property or rent values rise.